- > English Courses in Ireland

 Visa exempted students:

-Students who are citizens of certain countries, including the European Union and the European Economic Area, aren’t required to have a visa when studying either for less or more than 3 months.
+Students who are citizens of certain countries, including the European Union and the European Economic Area, are not required to have a visa when studying either for less or more than 3 months.
 Nevertheless, they must still pay the full tuition in advance and bring all the necessary documents for the border control, including letter of acceptance; proof of payment; proof of sufficient funds; passport; and proof of medical insurance acquired from an Irish company, which can be, for example, the medical coverage offered by the English language school’s partner institution.

 Additional requirements for full-time students:

-Those who study for longer than 3 months, whether they needed an entry visa or not, are obliged to register with the local immigration officer for the district where they’re staying, the Burgh Quay Registration Office in the case of Dublin.
+Those who study for longer than 3 months, whether they needed an entry visa or not, are obliged to register with the local immigration officer for the district where they are staying, the Burgh Quay Registration Office in the case of Dublin.
 This Registration must be done before the date given at the border control.
 The registration costs €300, which must be paid via credit or debit card (cash not accepted), and you need to present several documents, including: passport, letter of acceptance from the English school, proof of payment, medical insurance policy, and proof of finance (if you entered Ireland without a visa) of at least €3000.
-After registration as a full-time student, you’ll be able to work for 20 hours a week, or 40 hours during certain times of the year.
-In this registration process, you’ll be issued a permit that allows you to stay in Ireland for longer than the original days given at border control, up to 8 months.
+After registration as a full-time student, you will be able to work for 20 hours a week, or 40 hours during certain times of the year.
+In this registration process, you will be issued a permit that allows you to stay in Ireland for longer than the original days given at border control, up to 8 months.
 Near the end of this period, you must take an external officially recognized exam, such as IELTS, FCE, CAE.
 You can later apply for a permit renewal and if approved, you may apply for another English course of up to 8 months.

 Single Entry: €60